 Some ways to maximize credit card tax deductions include working with a knowledgeable CPA, using a credit card processor that offers easy-to-generate reports and accounting integrations, and considering the opening of a business credit card to separate personal and business transactions.

-Q: Can personal transactions processed on a business card be tax-deductible?
+Q: Are personal transactions processed on a business card tax-deductible?

 No, personal transactions processed on a business card and the fees that result from those personal transactions are not tax-deductible.

-Q: Can late fees and balance transfer fees be deducted on a business tax return?
+Q: Are late fees and balance transfer fees tax-deductible?

 No, late fees and balance transfer fees are not tax-deductible.

-Q: How should credit card processing fees be reflected on a tax return?
+Q: Where can businesses deduct credit card processing fees on their tax return?

 Credit card processing fees can be deducted on line 17 of your Schedule C form when preparing your tax return.

-Q: Can businesses negotiate to lower their credit card processing fees?
+Q: Can businesses negotiate with credit card companies to waive specific fees?

 Yes, businesses can negotiate with their credit card company to waive specific fees.
 Many businesses have been successful in getting their rates reduced by simply asking.